PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 Our services are clearly separated right into the data layer.
 This is an important concept.
 Notice that whilst the same MongoDB container is being used the `audit_service` and the `event_service` use completely separate databases.
 Also notice that the reporting service does not connect to MongoDB to extract data, rather it asks the `event_service` to perform this task.
 As a system grows in functionality it is important that this vertical separation always be maintained, otherwise we end up with a distributed monolith which is not a good place to be!

 #### Stateless
 Notice that all of our services are stateless.
 Whist this is a simple example system, we should always strive to make our services stateless.
-Practically this usually means loading user context on demand or passing user state information through from the client right to each service.
+Practically this usually means loading user context on demand or passing user state information through from the client.
 Keeping our services stateless means that we can scale each service horizontally as demand requires.

 ### There's more